Cybersix (TV series)

-The show is about a leather-clad female gynoid who works as a male teacher during the day, and fights against the scientist who created her at night.

 The music for the series was composed by Robbi Finkel.
 Its opening and ending songs were composed by Finkel with lyrics by Robert Olivier and sung by jazz vocalist Coral Egan.
 On May 6, 2000 Cybersix won "Best Animated Production" and "Best Overall Sound of an Animated Production" at the Leo Awards.
 On April 28, 2001, the series won "Special Mention for the Best Science Fiction Program" at the Pulcinella Awards in Italy for that year's competition.

+Plot

+A leather-clad female gynoid named Cybersix protects the town of Meridiana at night.
+She fights the machinations of her creator and scientist Dr. Von Reichter, his cloned son José, and Frankenstein's monster-resembling Fixed Ideas.
+Cybersix is aided by her fellow creation in the form of a black panther named Data-7.
+During the day, she poses as a male teacher named Adrian Seidelman, and accompanies biology teacher Lucas Amato.